CSCfi/Kielipankki-utilities/docs/howto_download_package.md

 # Publish source data/VRT data in Download
 Source data of a resource as well as its VRT version can be offered in the download service of Kielipankki [http://www.kielipankki.fi/download](http://www.kielipankki.fi/download "http://www.kielipankki.fi/download").

 The **source data** is offered as is, meaning that usually it is not changed by us, except for packaging the data (in zip files) in a suitable way.
-All data should be available in IDA, so it can be taken from there to create a download package.
+The original data should be available in IDA, so it can be taken from there to create a download package.

-If the **VRT data** is not yet stored in IDA, it can be extracted from Korp in order to create a download package.
+The **VRT data** can be extracted from Korp in order to create a download package.
 You have to ask someone with access rights to the Korp server for this.

 As for all resources and all their versions, a META-SHARE record has to be created, URNs to be requested, the resource has to be added to the list of upcoming resources, if not there yet.
 (See [instructions](https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/))